 Lateral meniscus tear

 Only the very outer portion of the meniscus has a healthy blood supply, and therefore most meniscus tears do not heal on their own.
-However, small tears can be treated with some combination of rest, ice, bracing (or a compression bandage), physical therapy, and a “cortisone” injection.
+However, small tears can be treated without surgery through some combination of:

 More serious tears often require surgery to either repair the tear or trim off the damaged portion of meniscus tissue.